badstreff/aiojss/README.md

-Modified etree that allows working with xml objects in a nicer way, the main thing is that elements and text can now be referenced with python dot notation.
-This causes issues if you need to change attributes but I haven't ran into needing to do this with the jss.
+Modified etree that allows working with xml objects in a nicer way, the main thing is that elements can now be referenced with python dot notation.

 So far only working with scripts and extension attributes are supported.